 Other Areas to be Vigilant:

 Reports to Noonsite of theft from yachts at anchor in this part of the Caribbean (in some cases armed robbery) have increased over the last few years (see reports adjacent).
-Current advice is to be vigilant if planning on anchoring in Chateaubelair, and to be extra vigilant with security measures in all anchorages on the West Coast of St. Vincent and around the Grenadines, in particular Admiralty Bay, Bequia, Tobago Cays and Canouan.
+Current advice is to be vigilant if planning on anchoring in Chateaubelair, and to be extra vigilant with security measures in all anchorages on the West Coast of St. Vincent and around the Grenadines, in particular Admiralty Bay, Bequia, Tobago Cays, Canouan and Mayreau.

 Be sure to lock all hatches when leaving the boat unattended and in particular during the night whilst sleeping on board.